yp87/leaf2mqtt/README.md

 # leaf2mqtt

-**This is a work in progress.**

 > :warning: If you're not using the Leaf frequently, stop the container or drastically reduce the update frequency, or you could well end up with a flat 12V battery.

-This works for my Canadian made in 2018 LEAF 40kWh car.
-Please open an issue if it also works for your different model and/or region, I will then update this list.
+This works for my Canadian made in 2018 LEAF 40kWh.
+It was also reported to be working on a newer than May 2019 Leaf.

 You must have a working MQTT broker on your LAN.